DoubleBlindUserDate27/ExampleOBDH/README.md

 make obdh
 ```

-3) Use your preferred serial software to check the actor firing sequence and token flow
+3) Use your preferred serial software to check the actor firing sequence.
+Compare the generated tokens with the ForSyDe simulation output